fpasic1/vienna-channel-sounding/README.md

-# Multi-band Channel Sounding Measurements in High-mobility Environment
+# Multi-band Wireless Channel Measurements in High-mobility Environment

 This dataset consists of indoor channel sounding measurements at 2.55GHz, 5.9GHz and 25.5GHz center frequency.